spacetelescope/drizzlepac/doc/source/runastrodriz.rst

 processing done by `runastrodriz` attempts to not only apply the most current distortion model, but also the best available pre-computed GAIA-based WCS solutions while proceeding to determine it's own solution to the available GAIA reference stars for the field-of-view.
-It then performs numerous checks to see which of these solutions results in the most accurately aligned images to each other, then to GAIA and selects that WCS solution.
-This selected WCS solution serves as the basis for creating the final, distorted-corrected, combined drizzle products for the set of exposures being processed.
+It also performs numerous checks to see which of these solutions results in the most accurately aligned images to each other.
+The processing continued to attempt an alignment to GAIA using sources it identifies from the observations and checks to see if any fit was successful.
+Finally, it selects the WCS solution most closely aligned to GAIA that as the basis for creating the final, distorted-corrected, combined drizzle products for the set of exposures being processed.

 Overview